-For those of you planning a trip to Istanbul, the Turkish hammam experience is an absolute must–as I was told repeatedly, and as I will now preach to you.
-And it’s always thrown in there with the likes of visit the Hagia Sophia and shop for rugs in the Grand Bazaar, as if stripping down and getting massaged in a giant bubble bath by an also naked stranger is as normal as sampling the local cuisine.
+For those of you planning a trip to Istanbul, the Turkish hammam experience is an absolute must.
+Many travelers told me this repeatedly, and I will now preach to you the same.
+And they always throw it in there with the likes of visit the Hagia Sophia and shop for rugs in the Grand Bazaar, as if stripping down and getting massaged in a giant bubble bath by an also naked stranger is as normal as sampling the local cuisine.

 Dear Diary, today I took a boat tour on the Bosphorus, drank lots of tea, and visited the Blue Mosque!
 Oh, and then a woman who speaks no English used a scratchy glove to remove old skin from my butt cheeks.
 Ya know, just another day!

 The English-speaking world knows the Turkish hammam better as a Turkish bath—hammam being Turkish for “fancy water boarding.”
 It’s a purely ethereal experience involving: